 The Hillman Library is the home of one of the largest East Asian libraries in the United States, with a total collection of over 420,000 Chinese, Japanese, and Korean books and periodicals.
 In addition, Hillman Library Media Center has a large collection of East Asian films, videos, and DVDs, numbering over 5,600 titles.

 If you are interested in meeting our faculty, come and visit us.
 The department is located on the first floor of Old Engineering Hall, 3942 O'Hara Street, Pittsburgh, PA 15260.
 Please contact Paula Locante to make an appointment.
-Google map showing the Department location is here.
+See Google Map.